LLNL/RAJA/docs/sphinx/user_guide/tutorial/nested_loop_reorder.rst

                     :lines: 53-55

-When these features are used as in this example, the compiler will generate error messages if the lambda index argument ordering and types do not match the index ordering in the tuple.
+When these features are used as in this example, the compiler will generate error messages if the lambda expression index argument ordering and types do not match the index ordering in the tuple.

 We present a complete example, and then describe its key elements: